0xbitcoin/EIP918-Mineable-Token/README.md

 #### mint

-Returns a flag indicating a successful hash digest verification.
+Returns a flag indicating a successful hash digest verification, and reward allocation to msg.sender.
 In order to prevent MiTM attacks, it is recommended that the digest include a recent ethereum block hash and msg.sender's address.
 Once verified, the mint function calculates and delivers a mining reward to the sender and performs internal accounting operations on the contract's supply.

 The mint operation exists as a public function that invokes 4 separate phases, represented as internal functions \_hash, \_reward, \_newEpoch, and \_adjustDifficulty.
 In order to create the most flexible implementation while adhering to a necessary contract protocol, it is recommended that token implementors override the internal methods, allowing the base contract to handle their execution via mint.